RobinXYuanBlog/showyou/README.md

 # Show You
-This repository contains the show you program which is an exercise of *tkinter* and opencv with *Python*.
+This repository contains the show you program which is an exercise of *pyQt5* and opencv with *Python*.

 In this program, I would like to realize several functions